wmcdonald404/wmcdonald404.github.io/_posts/2024-03-20-22-44-00-linux-vagrant-windows-boxes.md

 end
 ```

-8. And reinstantiate the box
+8. And reinstantiate the box:
 ```
 $ vagrant up
 $ vagrant ssh